whitallee/animal-family-backend/README.md

 This is very much a work in progress right now.
 Let's call it a Pre-Alpha-Alpha.
 If you'd like to collab in any way, please reach out!
 Find my contact info on [whitcodes.dev/contact](whitcodes.dev/contact).
 If you'd like to check out my first prototype, I've got it hosted on Vercel currently at [this](animal-family.vercel.app) link.
 Also the text-notification functionality is down, but I'll be working on that once I have this new backend up and running.

 ## To-Do List
-- Implement delete functions and handlers
+- Check other delete functions and boil down to safest option unless it is an option users would like
-    - DeleteSpeciesById and admin handler
-    - DeleteHabitatById and admin handler

 - Change functions to have admin handlers instead
     - CreateHabitat